salsita/redux-form-actions/README.md

 ### #4 Put all action together

-Finally put all together, using thunk, saga or observable
+Finally put all together.
+Use you favorite approach - thunk, saga or observable.

 [redux-observable](https://redux-observable.js.org/) epic:
 ```javascript